Genoa-Saint George Bridge: Features

-The viaduct will be constantly monitored by four robots (designed by the Istituto Italiano di Tecnologia) equipped with wheels (with which they will move along the external rails of the viaduct) and articulated arms.
-The role of these robots is to automate inspection of the lower surface of the bridge and the cleaning of windproof barriers and solar panels.
+The viaduct is constantly monitored by four robots (designed by the Istituto Italiano di Tecnologia) equipped with wheels (with which they were to move along the external rails of the viaduct) and articulated arms.
+The role of these robots was to automate inspection of the lower surface of the bridge and the cleaning of windproof barriers and solar panels.

+The entire metal deck and concrete piers are constantly monitored by a system designed by the CETENA SpA company of the Fincantieri group.
+The system is made up of 240 fibre optic sensors and constantly detects the movements of the deck, the inclinations of the piles, the vibrations of the structure and the vehicular traffic, providing real-time reports to the manager of the motorway section.

+It also has a dehumidification system to prevent the build-up of saline condensation and limit corrosion damage.

 Construction

-On 18 December 2018, the two companies Salini Impregilo and Fincantieri were awarded the contract for the construction of the bridge.
+On 18 December 2018, two companies, Salini Impregilo and Fincantieri, were awarded the contract for the construction of the bridge.
 At a cost of 202 million euros and to be built in a year with the development of the executive design entrusted to Italferr while the direction and supervision, the demolition and construction of the new bridge was entrusted to the RINA certification company for 14 million euros.
+Construction started in march 2019.

 On 25 June 2019, the first stone was officially laid with the casting of the base of pile 9 in the presence of various authorities.

-The casting of the concrete slab began on 6 June 2020, an operation completed in about ten days.
+The casting of the concrete slab began on 6 June 2020, and the operation was completed in about ten days.

-On 21 July 2020, the mayor of Genoa Marco Bucci made official the name of the bridge and its inauguration for 3 August 2020.
+On 21 July 2020, the mayor of Genoa, Marco Bucci, made official the name of the bridge and its inauguration for 3 August 2020.

-Almost between mourning and joy the newest bridge in Genoa was inaugurated with honors to Italian President Sergio Mattarella and other authorities present, the last wishes delivered in a speech by the architect Renzo Piano.
+With a mix of mourning and joy the newest bridge in Genoa was inaugurated with honors to Italian President Sergio Mattarella and other authorities present, the last wishes delivered in a speech by the architect Renzo Piano.

+The speed limit on the bridge is 80 km/h (60 km/h for vehicles that weigh more than 12 tons).